wojtuss/PaddleSlim/demo/mkldnn_quant/quant_aware/PaddleCV_mkldnn_quantaware_tutorial.md

 ## Overview

 Quantization is an important method for model compression and inference performance improvement.
 PaddlePaddle supports two quantization strategies: `post` and `aware`.
 In the `post` strategy a trained model is quantized.
 In the `aware` strategy a model is trained for quantization and then quantized.
 This tutorial presents the use of the `aware` training quantization strategy to quantize an image classification model and accelerate it through DNNL optimizations.
 On Intel (R) Cascade Lake class CPU machines, 8-bits quantization, graph optimizations and DNNL acceleration yields performance of a quantized model up to 4 times better than of an original FP32 model.
-Currently, quantizable operators include `conv2d`, `depthwise_conv2d`, `mul`, `matmul`; Meanwhile, in the DNNL optimization stage, we will fuse many other ops, including `batch_norm`, `relu`, `brelu`, `elementwise_add`, etc. After quantization and fuses, INT8 models performance will be greatly improved.
-For details about MKL-DNN optimization users can refer to [SLIM QAT for INT8 MKL-DNN](https://github.com/PaddlePaddle/Paddle/blob/develop/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md)
+Currently, quantizable operators include `conv2d`, `depthwise_conv2d`, `mul`, `matmul`.
+DNNL optimizations consist mainly of operator fusing passes which simplify the model graph greatly, further improving the performance, including `batch_norm`, `relu`, `brelu`, `elementwise_add`, etc. After quantization and fuses, INT8 models performance will be greatly improved.
+For details about DNNL optimization users can refer to [SLIM QAT for DNNL INT8](https://github.com/PaddlePaddle/Paddle/blob/develop/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md)

 **Note**:

 - PaddlePaddle in version 1.7.1 or higher is required.

-- MKL-DNN and MKL are required.
+- DNNL and MKL are required.
 The highest performance gain can be observed using CPU servers supporting AVX512 instructions.

 - INT8 accuracy is best on CPU servers supporting AVX512 VNNI extension (e.g. CLX class Intel processors).
 A linux server supports AVX512 VNNI instructions if the output of the command lscpu contains the avx512_vnni entry in the Flags section.
 AVX512 VNNI support on Windows can be checked using the coreinfo tool.